SeNeReKo/TCFlib/docs/index.rst

 Note: Currently, only a subset of TCF is supported via the python API.
 Additions are welcome!

-See the :doc:`tcf`.
+See the :doc:`tcflib.tcf`.

 Building Annotation Services with TCFlib
 ----------------------------------------

-A tcf service subclasses one of :class:`ImportingWorker`, :class:`AddingWorker`, or :class:`ExportingWorker`.
+A tcf service subclasses one of :class:`ImportingWorker <tcflib.service.ImportingWorker>`, :class:`AddingWorker <tcflib.service.AddingWorker>`, or :class:`ExportingWorker <tcflib.service.ExportingWorker>`.

-See the :doc:`service`.
+See the :doc:`tcflib.service`.

 Tagsets in TCFlib
 -----------------

-TCFlib uses the MAF tagset as specified in ISOcat (`DC-1345 <http://www.isocat.org/datcat/DC-1345>`) as its universal tagset.
+TCFlib uses the MAF tagset as specified in ISOcat (`DC-1345 <http://www.isocat.org/datcat/DC-1345>`_) as its universal tagset.
 Other tagsets are mapped onto DC-1345.
 Since DC-1345 uses a tag hierarchy, this allows to e.g. check if a token is a 'noun' or one of its subtags, like 'proper noun'.

 See the :doc:`tcflib.tagsets`.